Qinyuehu/scotted/_posts/2014-03-29-systemd-is-in-the-trees.markdown

 works as expected, you can then go all-in and enable systemd by default.

 I also discovered the debian systemd implementation doesn't run **/etc/rc.local** by default, but that's easy to solve as well.
+(IMPORTANT: This is no longer the case.)

 The debian wiki has
 [excellent documentation on systemd](https://wiki.debian.org/systemd) and